gammapy/gammapy-unbinned-analysis/pig-XXX.rst

        * "+" Processing for the UnbinnedEvaluator would be fast
        * "+" No information loss
        * "-" Classes would need to be implemented
-       * "-" Might be too memory intensive esp. in cases of many events that are close to each other (who could use the same binned IRF)
+       * "-" Might be too memory intensive esp. in cases of many events that are close to each other (that could use the same binned IRF)

   2. Unprojected IRFs: Information of the observation
        * "+" No information loss